mjkaul/3033w/calendar.md

      - Sign up for a meeting time on the wiki below
 - Topics:
     - Deloitte team meetings with me in the classroom
-- Resources:
+- Resources on Canvas:
-     - Group Meeting Sign-Up Wiki
+     - Group Meeting Sign-Up Form
-     - Sample Proposal 1
-     - Sample Proposal 2
-     - Target Proposals Deck File resource
+     - Sample Proposals
-     - Elements of Strong Deck Proposals - week 9 slides File resource
+     - Elements of Strong Deck Proposals - week 9 slides

 **Friday, 11/23**